sellenth/QuoridorOnline/README.md

 - [ ] change game table to use gid instead of id

 - [ ] track what game a player is currently in
-- [ ] flesh out email signup so it isn't hardcoded
 - [ ] alert user if signup procces goes wrong (email not confirmed, row not created)
 - [ ] update DB policies for table more secure access